Thimoteus/SandScript/README.md

 # SandScript [![Build Status](https://travis-ci.org/Thimoteus/SandScript.svg?branch=master)](https://travis-ci.org/Thimoteus/SandScript) [![Dependency Status](https://gemnasium.com/Thimoteus/SandScript.svg)](https://gemnasium.com/Thimoteus/SandScript)

-A lisp-like language that compiles to JavaScript, written in Purescript (which is written in Haskell).
+A lisp-like language that runs on node, written in Purescript (which is written in Haskell).

 # Using

-First make sure you have purescript (>= 0.7.0) and pulp (>= 4.0.2) installed.
+First make sure you have purescript (>= 0.7.0) and pulp (>= 4.0.2) installed, as well as node and npm.

-Run `pulp dep install`, then `pulp run` to get a REPL.
+Run `pulp dep install` and `npm install`, then `pulp run` to get a REPL.

+Alternatively, you can run a file with `pulp run --run filename`.

+A precompiled executable is provided in `sandscript.js`, just run it with node.

 # Syntax